 About Jeff Raz

-Jeff Raz has performed nationally and internationally for decades, starring in circuses (Cirque du Soleil, Pickle Family Circus and more) and plays, including Shakespeare’s Comedy of Errors on Broadway.
+Author and playwright Jeff Raz has performed nationally and internationally for decades, starring in circuses (Cirque du Soleil, Pickle Family Circus and more) and plays, including Shakespeare’s Comedy of Errors on Broadway.
 He is a graduate of Dell’Arte International, has written 15 plays and has directed dozens of circus, puppet and theater productions.
-Read more...
+Read more about Jeff...

 Reviews of Jeff’s Books